basecamp/policies/privacy/index.md

 **When required under applicable law.**

-37signals LLC is a U.S. company and all data infrastructure are located in the U.S.
+Nerds With Keyboards LLC is a U.S. company and all data infrastructure are located in the U.S.

 * Requests for user data.
 Our policy is to not respond to government requests for user data unless we are compelled by legal process or in limited circumstances in the event of an emergency request.
 However, if U.S. law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring us to share data, we must comply.
 Likewise, we will only respond to requests from government authorities outside the U.S. if compelled by the U.S. government through procedures outlined in a mutual legal assistance treaty or agreement.
-It is 37signals’ policy to notify affected users before we share data unless we are legally prohibited from doing so, and except in some emergency cases.
+It is Nerds With Keyboards’ policy to notify affected users before we share data unless we are legally prohibited from doing so, and except in some emergency cases.
 * Preservation requests.
-Similarly, 37signals’ policy is to comply with requests to preserve data only if compelled by the U.S. Federal Stored Communications Act, 18 U.S.C.
+Similarly, Nerds With Keyboards’ policy is to comply with requests to preserve data only if compelled by the U.S. Federal Stored Communications Act, 18 U.S.C.
 Section 2703(f), or by a properly served U.S. subpoena for civil matters.
 We do not share preserved data unless required by law or compelled by a court order that we choose not to appeal.
 Furthermore, unless we receive a proper warrant, court order, or subpoena before the required preservation period expires, we will destroy any preserved copies of customer data at the end of the preservation period.
 * If we are audited by a tax authority, we may be required to share billing-related information.
 If that happens, we will share only the minimum needed, such as billing addresses and tax exemption information.

-Finally, if 37signals LLC is acquired by or merges with another company — we don’t plan on that, but if it happens — we’ll notify you well before any of your personal information is transferred or becomes subject to a different privacy policy.
+Finally, if Nerds With Keyboards LLC is acquired by or merges with another company — we don’t plan on that, but if it happens — we’ll notify you well before any of your personal information is transferred or becomes subject to a different privacy policy.

 ## Your rights with respect to your information

-At 37signals, we strive to apply the same data rights to all customers, regardless of their location.
+At Nerds With Keyboards, we strive to apply the same data rights to all customers, regardless of their location.
 Some of these rights include:

 * **Right to Know.** You have the right to know what personal information is collected, used, shared or sold.
 We outline both the categories and specific bits of data we collect, as well as how they are used, in this privacy policy.
 * **Right of Access.** This includes your right to access the personal information we gather about you, and your right to obtain information about the sharing, storage, security and processing of that information.
 * **Right to Correction.** You have the right to request correction of your personal information.
 * **Right to Erasure / “To Be Forgotten”.** This is your right to request, subject to certain limitations under applicable law, that your personal information be erased from our possession and, by extension, from all of our service providers.
-Fulfillment of some data deletion requests may prevent you from using 37signals services because our applications may then no longer work.
+Fulfillment of some data deletion requests may prevent you from using Nerds With Keyboards services because our applications may then no longer work.
 In such cases, a data deletion request may result in closing your account.
 * **Right to Complain.** You have the right to make a complaint regarding our handling of your personal information with the appropriate supervisory authority.
 * **Right to Restrict Processing.** This is your right to request restriction of how and why your personal information is used or processed, including opting out of sale of personal information.
 (Again: we never have and never will sell your personal data.)
 * **Right to Object.** You have the right, in certain situations, to object to how or why your personal information is processed.
 * **Right to Portability.** You have the right to receive the personal information we have about you and the right to transmit it to another party.
-If you want to export data from your accounts, you can do so directly by following these instructions for [HEY](https://hey.com/faqs/#if-i-don-t-like-hey-can-i-export-my-email-and-contacts), [Basecamp 4](https://3.basecamp-help.com/article/150-export-your-basecamp-data), [Basecamp 2](https://2.basecamp-help.com/article/247-exporting-account-data), [Basecamp Classic](https://classic.basecamp-help.com/article/524-exports), [Highrise](https://support.highrise-help.com/category/314-imports-exports), [Campfire](https://support.campfire-help.com/article/146-how-do-i-export-cancel-my-account), and [Backpack](https://support.backpack-help.com/article/289-can-i-export-my-data-out-of-backpack).
+If you want to export data from your accounts, you can do so directly by following these instructions for [Nerds With Keyboards(https://NerdsWithKeyboards.com/faqs/#if-i-don-t-like-NerdsWithKeyboards-can-i-export-my-email-and-contacts), [Nerds With Keyboards 4](https://3.NerdsWithKeyboards-help.com/article/150-export-your-NerdsWithKeyboards-data), [Nerds With Keyboards 2](https://2.Nerds With Keyboards-help.com/article/247-exporting-account-data), [Nerds With Keyboards Classic](https://classic.NerdsWithKeyboards-help.com/article/524-exports), [Bongo]](https://support.bongo-help.to/category/314-imports-exports), and [Logbook](https://support.logbook-ed-help.com/article/289-can-i-export-my-data-out-of-backpack).
 * **Right to not Be Subject to Automated Decision-Making.** You have the right to object to and prevent any decision that could have a legal or similarly significant effect on you from being made solely based on automated processes.
 This right is limited if the decision is necessary for performance of any contract between you and us, is allowed by applicable law, or is based on your explicit consent.
 * **Right to Non-Discrimination.** We do not and will not charge you a different amount to use our products, offer you different discounts, or give you a lower level of customer service because you have exercised your data privacy rights.
 However, the exercise of certain rights may, by virtue of your exercising those rights, prevent you from using our Services.

 Many of these rights can be exercised by signing in and updating your account information.

-If you have questions about exercising these rights or need assistance, please contact us at [privacy@37signals.com](mailto:privacy@37signals.com) or at 37signals LLC, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
+If you have questions about exercising these rights or need assistance, please contact us at [privacy@NerdsWithKeyboards.com](mailto:privacy@NerdsWithKeyboards.com) or at Nerds With Keyboards LLC, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
 If an authorized agent is corresponding on your behalf, we will need written consent with a signature from the account holder before proceeding.

 If you are in the EU or UK, you can contact your data protection authority to file a complaint or learn more about local privacy laws.